 Landing pages are pages on your insurance agency website that target specific relevant keywords and are built to convert.
 The more you have, the better you can reach people in your target market who are actively looking for insurance.

 Your landing pages can answer questions about different types of insurance—like auto insurance or life insurance—as well as focus on specific states’ policies and insurance providers you partner with.
+For example, Business Insurance USA has a great landing page that allows visitors to get a business insurance quote based on their industry, insurance type, and insurance limits.

 We recommend ending each page with a lead magnet like an instant quote, an insurance calculator, or a PDF that breaks down policy options.
 This way, potential clients are drawn to submit their phone numbers and emails for your SMS and email marketing.